New Street Construction

 Street Rehabilitation Projects

-Street resurfacing or reconstuction activities are expected to begin in late April at various locations throughout the City.
+Street rehabilitation activities are expected to begin in late March at various locations throughout the City.
 Work is expected to progress across the city and continue throughout the summer.

-To view a map of 2015 streets proposed for reconstruction/resurfacing, click here.
+To view a map & list of current streets proposed for reconstruction/resurfacing, click here.

 Below are document(s) linked to street rehabilitation projects: